Gen - Bonds of Love

 “Touch the stadium walls, or try to enter, and you’ll die,” she says.

-I think of the stadium for a moment, and I feel sad.
+I think of the stadium, and I sigh.

-“I’ve made you wait again, Neebol,” she says.
+“I’ve made you wait again, Neebol,” she says, “ten or twenty cycles, this time!”

 “I don’t care about the tournament,” I say, and smile.